CIS 5511. Programming Techniques

 1. 2-3 trees and 2-3-4 trees

-In a node of BST, 2 branches are separated by 1 key value (Left < key < Right), so the search scope is reduced.
-This idea can be extended to separate m branches using m − 1 keys, and to keep the keys "sorted" as in BST.
+In a node of BST, 2 subtrees are separated by 1 key value (Left < key < Right), so the search scope is reduced.
+This idea can be extended to separate m subtrees using m − 1 keys, and to keep the keys and the subtrees "sorted" as in BST.
 Such a tree can also be balanced in the sense that all the paths from the root to a leaf have the same length.
 This balance is achieved by allowing the number of keys in a node to vary in a range.

 [|7|]